 Yes I totally had sex before marriage.
 Yes.
 I know it’s right up there on the list of ‘unforgivables’ for Nigerian girls.
 Right alongside wearing short skirts (a.k.a. practically begging to be raped), having children out of wedlock, not getting married, getting married and not having children, getting divorced, etc. But I was curious.
 I had urges, so I wanted to satisfy them.

 In secondary school, a lady came to give a talk to ‘just the girls’ I.e. it had something to do with puberty, periods or pregnancy.
 However the secrecy and hush-hush nature of these talks told all of us implicitly that these apparently female dominated issues were actually shameful.
 I can’t remember what the lady said, but the damaging ‘dirty secret’ feeling definitely stuck.
 I certainly carried that forward in my relationship with my body, and eventually, both my sexual and non-sexual relationships.
 There is much left to be desired in our verbal and non-verbal cues regarding girls, boys, our bodies, sex, and relationships.
 And you know why?
 Because that secrecy leaves young people isolated, with unanswered questions, all while navigating perfectly natural hormonal changes.
 It’s like we are shushed, punished and deserted just when we need even more support.
+I don’t understand the tabooing of something that is so inimical to our very existence.
+Like the fact that you’re right there shushing me about sex when sex is the only reason you exist….is ridiculous.
 And this leaves us in a precarious, and extremely vulnerable position.
 Let me draw one of many lines from point A (isolation), to point B (danger).

 My mum was big on using fear as a way to keep us from venturing near sex.
 I know it was probably how she was taught, (and it certainly seemed to mirror the church’s method) but it had serious drawbacks.
 It certainly made it impossible for me to approach her with genuine questions.
 So I found other ‘teachers’.
 My boyfriend (at the time) was the only one willing to talk about it with me in a non-judgmental and non-scary way (even though he had his own personal motives).
 So I had him, lots of secret Mills and Boone books, and mainstream media.